Office of Extension Programmes

 Immersive Experience for School & College students

-Faculty Development Programme for Faculty & Leadership Team from other HEIs
+Faculty Development Programme and Leadership Team from other HEIs

-Inclusive Engagement of Tribal Students of the College & Differently Abled Students of the College
+Inclusive Engagement of Tribal Students and Differently Abled Students of the College

-Career Guidance & Institutional Visit for Tribal Children of Tiruvannamalai District
+Career Guidance and Institutional Visit for Tribal Children of Tiruvannamalai District

 Industry Academia Interface